The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 Costa Rican cuisine

 Make sure you take the time on your trip to relax and take in more than one of these delicious restaurants during your visit to Tamarindo.
-This is by no means an exhaustive list of any and all restaurants in Tamarindo, but it is certainly a list of places that caught my eye and I think would be a great idea to check out.
+This is by no means an exhaustive list of any and all restaurants in Tamarindo, but it is certainly a list of most of the places that caught my eye, and I think it would be a great idea to check out.

-Stay tuned for more articles about itineraries and how to plan your time in this special corner of Costa Rica.
+Stay tuned for more articles about vacation itineraries and how to plan your time relaxing in this special corner of Costa Rica.